KhadijaKamran/KhadijaKamran/README.md

 ### Hi everyone 👋

 - 🔭 Khadija here!
-I am a Software Engineer and I have 2.5 years of experience in C#.
+I am a Software Engineer and I have 2.5 years of experience in C# developing backend and frontend of desktop applications.
 - 💻 I am currently working as an Outreachy intern at Linux Kernel.
 [May,23 - Aug,23]
 - 🌱 I am working on Linux Kernel Security Subsystems and LSMs.
 - 🤩 I am happy to call myself a Linux kernel Developer.